 Conformity in the law, but not the form.
 California law conforms closely to federal law in the reporting of capital gains and losses, but details of the forms are glaringly different because details of transactions are now on a separate form (Form 8949) for the federal return.
-Nevertheless, because you provide the details on worksheets for the federal Schedule D as you did before the days of Form 8949, you can still refer to the section for Schedule D in Chapter 2 of the regular Tax Forms Guide 2018 Edition for many details relevant to the California return.
+Nevertheless, because you provide the details on worksheets for the federal Schedule D as you did before the days of Form 8949, you can still refer to the section for Schedule D in Chapter 2 of the regular Tax Forms Guide 2020 Edition for many details relevant to the California return.
 However, keep in mind that: (a) California does not provide favorable taxation for long-term capital gains, so the California schedule does not separate long-term transactions from short-term transactions; (b) California no longer allows the equivalent of an IRC sec.
 1202 exclusions (sec.
 18152.5 of the California code).
+Schedule D is accessible through the Road Map from all 3 parts of Schedule CA, Part I, Section A, line 6.